khrynczenko/compimg/README.md

 `compimg` is available on PyPI.
 You can install it using pip:
 `pip install compimg`

+## Note
+Keep in mind that metric are not aware of what you are passing.
+If metric relies on intensity values and you have YCbCr image you should pass only the first channel to the computing routine.

 ## Help
 If you have any problems or questions please post an issue.